MR-MKZ/Freecord/docs/Readme.md

 You can use proxies in Freecord, This feature is still under constructing but it will complete very soon.

-Temporary you can just connect to Freecord using default socks and http proxies of v2rayN and you are not able to change them [**Temporary**].
+Temporary you can just connect to Freecord using default http proxy of v2rayN and you are not able to change them [**Temporary**].

-(socks -> 127.0.0.1:10808, http -> 127.0.0.1:10809)
+(http -> 127.0.0.1:10809)

 [dlbadge]: https://img.shields.io/github/downloads/Mr-MKZ/Freecord/total.svg?label=Downloads&color=%236586B3
 [downloads]: https://github.com/Mr-MKZ/Freecord/releases "Releases"